Professor Angela Wright

 I currently work upon three major projects.

 Firstly, I am one of two general editors (with Professor Michael Gamer) of the first ever complete edition of the works of Ann Radcliffe with Cambridge University Press.
 I am also volume editor of The Mysteries of Udolpho in the edition.
-The eight volumes of the edition will begin to appear in 2024, with the first volumes being The Mysteries of Udolpho (ed.
-Wright) and The Italian (ed.
-Gamer).
-We are grateful to also have an MHRA-funded Research Associate working alongside us on the edition at Sheffield, Dr Rosie Whitcombe.
+The eight volumes of the edition will begin to appear in 2026, with the first volume The Italian (ed.
+Gamer), to be followed by my edition of The Mysteries of Udolpho.
+I am Project Lead on the AHRC-funded award Ann Radcliffe Then and Now, which wraps a series of public events around the edition, including a series of public lectures, study days, podcasts and a final summative conference upon Ann Radcliffe.
+I am delighted to be working upon this award with my Co Leads Professor Dale Townshend (Manchester Metropolitan University), Dr Katrina O’Loughlin (Brunel University), Dr Deborah Russell (University of York), and Professor Michael Gamer.
+We are also very grateful to have an AHRC-funded Research Associate Dr Rosie Whitcombe working alongside us on the project and the edition.
+This AHRC standard grant was also preceded by a one-year award from the Modern Humanities Research Association for the edition.

 Previous research has similarly focussed upon Romanticism and the Gothic: